uadozz/buddies/README.md

-# buddies
+# Buddies

-#Hackaton projct: Get Involved In Sports and Activities With Your Buddies
+Get Involved In Sports and Activities With Your Buddies.

+#Hackaton Project